RichieCoding/Ecommerce-Front-End/README.md

 ### `Goal`

 Create a single page application with React, utilizing components, props, state and their life cycles.
+While fetching data from a rails backend and applying CRUD functionality.

 ## `Getting Started`